hagiwakawai/Nodejs-Expressjs-starter-project/README.md

 # Simple Node.js and Express.js Server
 A project to learn for my intership

-# This is a simple Node.js and Express.js server project designed for learning the basics of backend development.
+# This is a simple Node.js and Express.js server project for learning the basics of backend development.
 It includes two main routes:

 /test: A basic route that returns ok: true.

-/greet/:name: A dynamic route that greets the user with the value they provide after the slash, e.g., /greet/John returns Hello, John!.
+/greet/:name: A dynamic route that greets the user with the value they provide after the slash, e.g., /greet/Gen returns Hello, Gen!!.

 # The project covers: